ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

   if (val == HIGH) {
 ```

-Now, because of the nature of the passive infrared sensor, and also because we're running this code twice a second, it's possible that we will read a `HIGH` value here multiple times for the same motion event, but we really only want to respond once per event.
+Now, because of the nature of the passive infrared sensor, and also because the code is running twice per second, it's possible that you will read a `HIGH` value multiple times for the same motion event, but you really only want to respond once per event.

-So, in order to determine if this is a new motion event or not, we need to check the `motionState` variable that we use to store detection value between calls to `loop()`.
+So, in order to determine if this is a new motion event or not, you need to check the `motionState` variable that stores the detection value between calls to `loop()`.

-##### No Previous Motion
+##### No previous motion

 ```arduino {linenos=table,linenostart=78}
     // If we had previously been in a LOW state (no motion) then this is a new detection!